Drarry: Response

 During an exclusive interview with AOL during their 'In The Know’ segment, Tom Felton, who portrayed Draco Malfoy in the film series, stated that he shipped Drarry stating, "I think it was clearly a fact.
 Harry was constantly crushing on Draco.
 He just couldn’t hide it.”
 According to Elite Daily, Daniel Radcliffe, who portrayed Harry Potter, stated that he read some Drarry fanfictions, stating, “I’m obviously aware there’s a lot of shipping of Harry and Draco as characters together, so I’ve read some of that.”

+In 2023, Screen Rant called Drarry "one of the most popular subgenres" of Harry Potter-based fan fiction.